johnfairh/RubyGateway/SourceDocs/User Guide.md

 the Swift `MainActor` and then treat Ruby calls as requiring isolation to that actor.

-Depending on the Ruby you're using, this may end up blocking your UI and so on.
+Depending on the actual Ruby code you run, this may end up blocking your UI and so on.
 To avoid this, create a dedicated thread for Ruby and be sure to call Ruby only on that thread.
 The easiest way to do this with Swift concurrency is to associate an executor with a thread and then your Ruby-calling actors with that executor.
 There's a sample of this pattern in the `Sources/RubyThreadSample` target.

 If you take calls _from_ Ruby on Ruby-created threads, and servicing these requires access to your Swift concurrency executors, then you have to start a `Task` to do